muhammadalaa20/Landing-Page/README.md

 # Usage
 [(Back to top)](#table-of-contents)
+i am a beginner and that code is my first project ever you can see how i build the navBar or how i used JavaScript to respond to actions

 <!-- This is optional and it is used to give the user info on how to use the project after installation.
 This could be added in the Installation section also. -->